segmentstream-com/segmentstream-com.github.io/_docs/datasources/amocrm.md

 ### <a name="leads-custom-fields"></a>Leads custom fields
 The leads amoCRM custom fields to import.

+### <a name="import-lead-name"></a>Import lead name
+Indicates whether or not to download leads names.
+It's necessary for cases when the leads names contain sensitive information.

 ### <a name="saving-disconnecting-disabling"></a>Saving, Disconnecting, Disabling data source
 To save and enable the data source, click **Save**.